andersonfonseka/mock-server/README.md

 - <b>Port number</b> - port number.
 - <b>Real server host</b> - assigns the URL real server for intercept all requests/responses.
 - <b>Foward mode</b>
-		- when it's on, intercepts a request and collects the response, storing into fakeServer folder.
+		- when it's on, intercepts a request, collects the response, and stores into fakeServer folder.
-		- when it's off, deliver the responses stored into fakeServer folder.
+		- when it's off, delivers the response from fakeServer folder.

 Call the server via Postman